learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Case insensitive search

-Sometimes, you don't know if a log file contains case variable search terms, such as `error`, `Error`, or `ERROR`.
+Sometimes, you don't know if a log file contains search terms, such as `error`, `Error`, or `ERROR`.
 In such cases, you can use the `-i` option to ignore case.

 ```bash
 $ grep -i 'the' ip.txt